AndrewCouncil/AndrewCouncil.github.io/content/posts/efficient_terminal_tools/index.md

 {{< asciicast src="/casts/lazytui.demo" speed=2 >}}

+<figcaption>When you learn just a few keyboard shortcuts, you can really move quickly in these tools.</figcaption>

 In both, the keybinds are nicely displayed for you at the bottom, but you can even _use your mouse_.

 Both have almost entirely replaced most of the `docker` and `git` calls I would type out before. `lazygit` especially has completely changed how I work with git, as it allows for quickly selecting files to add, exclude, and discard from your working `git` changes to your commit.